 ShopRite From Home: My Experience as a Chronically Ill Person

-I'm not sure if you've noticed recently, but more and more stores are adding a shop-from-home feature to their menu of services.
+Recently, more and more stores have added a shop-from-home feature to their menu of services.
 Shopping from home allows customers to choose what they want from a store's website or mobile app.
-The store then sends one of their employees to gather those items for the customer.
+The store then sends one of its employees to gather those items for the customer.
 Customers may either go to the store to pick up the items or arrange for home delivery.

-The first store where I ever saw this service was a Stop & Shop on the Jersey Shore, where I was living at the time.
-Their shop-from-home system was called Pea Pod; however, they only offered the option of home delivery (which was included in the fee).
+The first store I ever saw offering this service was a Stop & Shop on the Jersey Shore where I was living at the time.
+Their shop-from-home system was called Pea Pod and only offered the option of home delivery (which was included in the fee).
 I never tried this service, so I do not have any personal experience to share.

 Soon, I noticed that ShopRite followed in Stop & Shop's footsteps.
 It could almost be compared to an overnight sensation.
 I remember walking into the ShopRite that I frequented quite often and seeing countless carts filled up with people's orders for them to pick up.

 While I cannot attest to the quality of Pea Pod, I can tell you about my experience with ShopRite.
 I moved to South Jersey in 2015.
-It was a few months after I began my terrible health issues, and I really wanted to experiment with the Shop From Home service.
+It was a few months after I became afflicted by terrible health issues, and I really wanted to experiment with a shop-from-home service.
 To put things into perspective, I was finding that every time I went grocery shopping, I would return home and need to rest for a couple of hours just to recover.
-The experience of couponing and shopping, followed by loading and unloading, just wiped me out.
+The experience of couponing, shopping, loading, and unloading just wiped me out.

 Can I say that I love the service?
 I like it, and it's by far my favorite out of the many that I have tried, but I cannot say that they have never made a mistake.
 There have been various times where my fruit was not the quality that I would have chosen myself.
-There have also been times where I've decided to get meat, and the shoppers would go over the price I thought I would be paying for sometimes $5.
+There have also been times where I've decided to get meat, and the shoppers would go over the price I wanted to pay—sometimes by as much as $5.
 In these instances, if you call up the store and speak to someone in the SRFH department; they usually will try to make the situation better for you.
 I must suggest that you write notes to the shopper for how you would pick your produce and meat items.
 They give you a spot under each item where you can insert a note.
-I sometimes ask for green bananas, or I will ask that the deli slice the turkey thin.
+I sometimes ask for green bananas or that the deli slice the turkey thin.
 You can also check a box saying that you allow them to substitute items in cases where they are out of stock or only have certain flavors left.
 If you don't select that box, they will ask you either by phone or when you get to the store about any substitutions that they stumbled upon along the way.

-My final reason why I prefer ShopRite From Home is because they have special offers specifically for ShopRite From Home customers.
+The final reason why I prefer ShopRite From Home is because they have special offers specifically for ShopRite From Home customers.
 You can use more than one at a time.
-Sometimes, they may be something like $5 off $15 purchase of select General Mills items, or $10 off $30 select P&G items.
-As of 5/5/2019, ShopRite has recently updated their coupon policy.
+Sometimes, they may offer something like $5 off a $15 purchase of select General Mills items, or $10 off $30 worth of select P&G items.
+On 5/5/2019, ShopRite updated their coupon policy.
 Prior to this date, customers were allowed to use both manufacturer's coupons and ShopRite's digital coupons on the same item.
 However, the new policy states that if you have both a digital and manufacturer's coupon, the register will determine which one is worth more and use that one.

 I apologize for the super lengthy explanation, but I'm trying to be as honest as possible.